akhiladuvala131/CI-CD-Pipeline-Project/README.md

 Follow the steps below to set up the project locally or on a cloud environment.

-#Usage
-Once the setup is complete, you can use the application as follows:

-Start the Application: If running locally via Docker: docker run -p 3000:3000 node-app
-Access the Application:
-Open your browser and go to http://localhost:3000 to access the Node.js app.
-Test the CI/CD Pipeline:
-Push changes to the GitHub repository to automatically trigger the Jenkins pipeline.
-Jenkins will run the pipeline, which includes:
-Building the Docker image.
-Pushing the image to AWS ECR.
-Deploying the application on Kubernetes.

 ### Prerequisites
 1. **Node.js** - Install from [nodejs.org](https://nodejs.org/)